clearlinux/clear-linux-documentation/source/clear-linux/guides/network/custom-clear-container.rst

    .. note::

       * `os-core` provides the minimal Linux namespace.
-      * `os-core-update` provides basic suite for running the |CL| for iA Updater
+      * `os-core-update` provides basic suite for running the |CL|
+        for iA Updater

 #.
-To add optional bundles to the image, identify them by using "`swupd
+To add optional bundles to the image, identify them by using the
-   bundle-list -a`" to list available bundles or go to the |CL| website's `bundles`_ page.
+   `swupd bundle-list -a` command to list available bundles.
+Alternatively, go to the :ref:`available-bundles` page.

    Add desired bundle names to the `bundles` directory.
    For example, to add the `editors` and `network-basic` bundles:

    .. code-block:: console